 Although Lewis grew homesick and wished to return to California someday with his wife, Inga, the two remained in Germany.
 Throughout the ongoing years, Lewis continued to work for German television and shot and engineered the sound on his personal films.
 Lewis, in fact, felt much more free as an artist in Germany than he did under the restrictions of unions back in the States.
 "I have a chance to do something on my own here," he shared with Daily Independent Journal reporter, Ellen Bry, in 1962.
 With a flair for Disney coupled with his love for filmmaker Sergei Eisenstein, Lewis went on to create personal projects that focused on the romance of life and nature in documentary form.
 Lewis told Bry that he felt there was no room for the documentary form in the U.S. at the time and that filmmaking focused more on cowboys and mysteries.
 His love for life and film was palpable to the German natives he encountered.
 On one particular project, citizens of a German village opened up their homes and barns to Lewis, and even assisted him in setting up shots for scenes in a film driven by the works of Beethoven.
 Through his interactions with the German culture, Lewis' fluency at speaking its native tongue improved and he became more and more ingrained in the German way of life.

-Apart from two of Lewis' personal films receiving attention at film festivals in France and San Francisco throughout the 60's, any documented attention regarding James Lewis' life and work reached a dead end.
-Attempts to reach out to members of the Binford family were made with no response.
+Apart from two of Lewis' personal films receiving attention at film festivals in France and San Francisco throughout the 60's, any documented attention regarding James Lewis' life and work reached a dead end as of July 2018.
+Attempts to reach out to members of the Binford family at the time were made with no response.
 The historical society of Novato, California was gracious with their time, but had no information regarding this once Novato native.
 Lewis' mother, Elizabeth, passed away in 1985, and the obituary at the time listed James Lewis as still living with his wife, Inga, in Germany.
-Lewis turned 82 this past May, but whether he is alive or not is unknown to this researcher.
-With that said, I welcome any who know anything about James Lewis' life and his creative endeavors to reach out.
-No matter how small Lewis' contributions to the Disney Studio and filmmaking seem to be, he was an active player nevertheless, and like Walt Disney, was drawn to imagination.
+It seemed I had reached an impasse, but the 2019 Christmas season surprised me with a most welcomed and unexpected gift thanks largely to Paul F. Anderson, founder and guardian of the Disney History Institute.

 Please feel free to comment or reach out to me personally regarding James Lewis at firstname.lastname@example.org.